fresnel-uv/fresnel-uv/README.md

 💡 Tools: `C++`, `Python`, `Julia`, `Haskell`, `LaTeX`
 ⚙️ Enthusiastic about **graph decomposition**, **symbolic computation**, **category theory**
 🎯 Open to **collaborations in scientific computing & theoretical research**

 ---

+## 🔬 Research Focus
+I explore problems at the intersection of **graph theory**, **algebra**, and **combinatorics**, with an emphasis on:
+- Graph invariants, spectral properties, and Hosoya indices
+- Symbolic algebra systems and computational frameworks
+- Category-theoretic models in algorithm design
+- Enumeration and optimization in discrete structures

+---

+## 📄 Publications & Preprints
+- **Graph Decompositions and the Hosoya Index**, *arXiv:xxxx.xxxxx* [[arXiv](https://arxiv.org/abs/xxxx.xxxxx)]
+- **Symbolic Computation in Functional Languages**, *ResearchGate Preprint* [[Link](https://www.researchgate.net/publication/xxx)]

+---

+## 🤝 Collaborations
+I'm open to collaboration on:
+- Open-source mathematical libraries and tools
+- Research involving symbolic or algebraic computation
+- Formal systems in theoretical computer science or category theory

+Feel free to reach out if you're working on adjacent problems.

+---